spring-labs/interface21-exam-cockpit/README.md

 $ java -jar target/cockpit.jar
 ```

-Open your favorite webbrowser and go to [http://localhost:8080](http://localhost:8080)
+Open your favorite webbrowser and go to [http://localhost:8080](http://localhost:8080).
+The default user has the following credentials: `username: admin` and `password: test`.
+The available operations can be found by sending a `GET` request to [/api](http://localhost:8080/api).